RKprogs/CODING_EXC/README.md

 **WEEK 3**

-Assignment 7 is Day 10
+Assignment 7 is Day 11

+Assignment 8 is Day 12